ellie-long/PAC42_Tensor_Asymmetry_Azz/README.md

 groups to help with the physics modivation.

 Misak Sargasian ( light cone )
-Wally van Orden ( classic nuclear )
+Wally Van Orden ( classic nuclear )
 Jerry Miller ( 6 quark bag )

 As we can cover a large range in Q2, it may way be at low Q2 we see the classic nuclear picture